 The Bachelor of Science in food science and nutrition prepares students for employment or advanced study in one of several professions in the broad area of foods and nutrition.
 To complete degree requirements, students must complete the required core courses listed below.
-Students must also complete courses listed in their chosen specialization (Foods and Nutrition, Dietetics, Nutrition Science).
+Students must also complete courses listed in their chosen specialization (Foods and Nutrition, or Dietetics).

-In addition to the requirements listed above, students wishing to enter any of the food science and nutrition specializations must successfully complete CHEM 111, Introduction to Chemistry, CHEM 111LAB, Chemistry Laboratory or CHEM 181, General Chemistry I and CHEM 181LAB, General Chemistry Laboratory I, and MATH 100C, Intermediate Algebra, or their equivalents, before being admitted to the major.
+In addition to the requirements listed above, students wishing to enter any of the food science and nutrition specializations must successfully complete CHEM 111LAB, Chemistry Laboratory OR CHEM 181, General Chemistry I and CHEM 181LAB, General Chemistry Laboratory I, and MATH 100C, Intermediate Algebra, or their equivalents, before being admitted to the major.
 Students must consult with a major advisor for approval of the program specialization.

 Students are highly encouraged to complete at least five credits of NUTR 490, Cooperative Education.

 With summer officially here and temperatures rising, athletes, weekend warriors, and those just enjoBrown Bag Not Better According To National School Lunch Study

 With more than 31 million children eating National School Lunch Program lunches daily, researchersCWU Alumnus: "Hard Work And Dedication Can Get Me Where I Want To Go